Fort St John / North Peace Regional Airport

 📖 Plain English Explanation:

 Winds from the Southwest (230°) at 10 kt.
 Visibility will be excellent at more than 6SM.
-Skies will be clear.
+Few clouds at 16000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR